-We will try to get the scores to Blackboard by Friday night or Saturday morning.
+We will try to get the scores to eGradebook by Friday night or Saturday morning.
+The last three quizzes should be online by Friday night.
 After that I will send you a guide for computing your final average score, so in principle you should be able to compute your final grade by Saturday night.
-You should already have a record of your scores, but they are preserved at Blackboard.
 If you are a borderline case, you will have to be patient-please don't call me and ask to be pushed up to the next highest grade.
 I try to be as generous as possible with the final grades, but can't make any exceptions unless there is truly a special circumstance.